AgoraIO/agora_doc_source/en-US/markdown/Flexible-Classroom/api_ref/agora_class_sdk_api_ref_android.md

 public static void registerExtensionApp(List<AgoraExtAppConfiguration> apps);
 ```

-在 EduCore 内注册开发者自行开发的 ExtApp。 ExtApp is a tool for embedding extension applications in Flexible Classroom.
-For details, see [Customize Flexible Classroom with ExtApp](./agora_class_ext_app_android?platform=Android).
+Register an extension application by using the ExtApp tool.
+ExtApp is a tool for embedding extension applications in Flexible Classroom.
+For details, see [Customize Flexible Classroom with ExtApp](/flexible-classroom/develop/customize-ui/).

 ## AgoraEduLaunchCallback